Patterns in a Smoluchowski Equation: Introduction

-In certain {\it limit cases} the equation preserves a gradient structure in the initial reference frame (if $\omega=0$) or in a rotating frame (if $s=0$).
-The parameters $\omega$ and $s$ have very different r\^{o}les.
-One can think, heuristically, that $s$ determines the long time shape of the solution while $\omega$ affects the rotational behavior of the solution.
-In general though, when both $\omega$ and $s$ are non-zero there is no obvious gradient structure but some of the gradient dynamics features are still present.
-For flows with arbitrary $\omega\ne 0$ and appropriately small $s$, at high concentration $b$, we prove the existence of tumbling solutions, that is solutions which are periodic in time in a moving frame.
-For arbitrary $\omega $, small $s$ and small $b$, the solutions evolve to a steady state in the long time limit.
-Intriguing and challenging questions remain to be addressed in the framework developed by this paper.
-For instance, our analysis offers information about the cases when $s$ is small and $b$ is either small or large.
-We can not offer any information about what happens, for small $s$, at intermediary values of $b$.
-This would the range of $b$ that, in the absence of the flow, corresponds to the transition from isotropic to nematics, from one steady state to two steady states.
-The case of large $s$ seems to be significantly more difficult.
-It is of interest to determine how general is the behavior described above.
-Indeed, for quite general $1D$ {\it local} nonlinear parabolic equations with bounded trajectories it is known that the solutions evolve in the long time limit to either a steady state or a periodic solution (\cite{FIMA89},\cite{MATA86}).
-The presence of a non-local term may allow for significantly more complicated dynamics (\cite{FIPO90}).
-We do not know if this is the case in here or one can prove a Poincar\'{e}-Bendixson theorem as in (\cite{FIMA89}).
 The paper is organized as follows: in the next section we consider a general nonlinear Fokker-Planck equation and prove its dissipativity.
 We recognize that both levels of complexity can be put into this general form and this gives us the dissipativity at both levels.
 Moreover, when the nonlinear Fokker-Planck equation has a gradient structure we analyze its $\omega$-limit sets.
 We obtain thus information about the case when the flow is neglected or the flow is present but irrotational.
 In the last section we consider the case when the flow is present and is externally imposed, of constant gradient.
 If $s$ and $b$ are small we prove the evolution to a steady state.
 The proof also shows the existence of a unique steady state by using arguments from the dynamical systems theory.
-Finally, we prove our main theorem: the existence of time periodic solutions in the appropriate moving frame for small $s$ and large $b$.
+Finally, in the last section we prove our rigidity theorem concerning the non-existence of certain time periodic solutions in the appropriate moving frame for small $s$ and large $b$.
 The proof involves the use of a non-standard form of the implicit function theorem in Banach spaces.